sachabest/epidemic-control/README.md

-network.py: contains initialization of reading in subgraph node.py: node class for a node in our graph project1.py: one implementation of how to load the data and extract a subgraph spreadingModel.py: implementation of the six different spreading models discussed in Prakash's paper
+network.py: contains initialization of reading in subgraph node.py: node class for a node in our graph project1.py: one implementation of how to load the data and extract a subgraph parser.py: another implementation of how to load the data and extract a subgraph spreadingModel.py: implementation of the six different spreading models discussed in Prakash's paper